3Dan3/tidyquant/stock_market_indexes.md

 </tr>
 </tbody>
 </table>
-this chunk doesn' t render the way ti should, check it out!
+this chunk doesn't render the way it should, check it out!

 ``` r
 # plot